-We are offering comprehensive seminar, forum and workshop programme for AusFly 2019.
+We are offering a comprehensive seminar, forum and workshop program for AusFly 2019.

 We are planning on around 35 seminars, forums and workshops.
 These will be running over the course of Friday 18th October (morning and afternoon), and Saturday 19th October (morning only).
 There will be something of interest for everybody.

 The sessions will be run in three locations:

 - Two Seminar Marquees – Seminars and Forums